algorandfoundation/docs/docs/get-details/dapps/smart-contracts/guidelines.md

 Blockchains do not automatically make something secure.
 Traditional security guidelines still need to be strictly followed.
-Actually, due to the nature of blockchains, those guidelines are even more important: in a web3 project, a bug can easily cost million of dollars without possibility to recover the money through the justice system.
+Actually, due to the nature of blockchains, those guidelines are even more important: in a web3 project, a bug can easily cost millions of dollars without possibility to recover the money through the justice system.

 Here we highlight some of them (the list is non-exhaustive):